 5 Things to Do Now Summer is Over

-There are two days of the year that mark major times of transition – Labor Day and New Year’s Day.
+Two days of the year mark major times of transition – Labor Day and New Year’s Day.

-Both days mark the end of a season and the beginning of a period when things begin to shift.
+Both days mark the end of a season and the beginning of a period when things shift.
 Both days are full of the possibilities of great things to come.

-It’s important not to let this time of transition slip by you without standing still and taking note.
+It’s important not to let this time of transition slip by you without standing still and taking notes.
 Times of transition are when important things happen.
 Who wants to miss out on that?

 So pay attention.
 Life is short.
 Don’t let it pass you by.
 Here is my latest…

 Summer is always a crazy time.
-School is out and routines are broken.
-The weather is great and you just want to be outside.
+School is out, and routines are broken.
+The weather is great, and you want to be outside.
 There are BBQs with friends and family reunions.
-The kids are out of school and you are all running around from activity to activity.
+The kids are out of school, and you are all running from activity to activity.

 And now it’s over.
-It is important that you pause, if only for a moment but hopefully more, and take a deep breath.
+You must pause, if only for a moment but hopefully more, and take a deep breath.

 Think about your summer.
-What was joyous and what was not so much.
-Think about time spent with family and friends.
-Think about the conversations and the insights and the experiences that you had.
+What was joyous, and what was not so much?
+Think about the time spent with family and friends.
+Think about the conversations and insights, and experiences that you had.

 Why?
-Because what happened this summer could very well influence what comes next for you.
+Because what happened this summer could influence what comes next for you.
 In many ways, you are not the same person you were on July 4th.

-Nothing helps clear the head during times of transition like cleaning out a room.
+Nothing helps clear the head during the transition, like cleaning a room.
 Something about the energy of throwing away all that stuff works wonders for gaining some clarity and vision.

-So choose a room, the laundry room, your closet, your garage.
+So choose a room, the laundry room, the closet, or the garage.
 Allot a few hours on a Saturday and go at it.

-Choose a corner of the room, garbage bag in hand and start throwing things away.
-Things that you aren’t using, that are broken, that are expired.
+Choose a corner of the room, a garbage bag in hand, and throw things away.
+Things that you aren’t using that are broken, that are expired.
 Put them in that garbage bag.
-Things that you are still using and keeping get placed nicely back where they belong.
+Things you are still using and keeping get placed back where they belong.

-If you aren’t sure whether or not something needs to be thrown out, consider when the last time was that you touched that thing, or even thought about it.
+If you aren’t sure whether or not something needs to be thrown out, consider when the last time was that you touched that thing or even thought about it.
 If it was over 3 months ago, it’s gone.
-Acknowledge and be thankful for the role that it played in your life and then say goodbye.
+Acknowledge and be thankful for its role in your life, and then say goodbye.

 Work your way around the room, repeating this process.
 Don’t skip ahead.
 Do all four sides of the room.

-When you are done notice where you are.
-You will feel lighter, more clearheaded about what you want.
-And later on, if you start to feel overwhelmed, visit that cleaned out room.
+When you are done, notice where you are; you will feel lighter and more clearheaded about what you want.
+And later on, if you start to feel overwhelmed, visit that cleaned-out room.
 You will be glad you did.

-One big reason that resolutions fail is that we make those resolutions without looking at how they really fit into the life we have.
-Can we just decide to be happier?
+One big reason that resolutions fail is that we make them without looking at how they fit into our lives.
+Can we decide to be happier?
 To be nicer to our spouse?
 To be more patient at work?
 Not so much.

-To stick to a resolution you have to define how you can make change within the parameters of your life.
-To be happier you need to know what makes you unhappy.
-To be nicer to your spouse you need to examine why you aren’t nice to them now.
+To stick to a resolution, you have to define how you can make changes within the parameters of your life.
+To be happier, you need to know what makes you unhappy.
+To be nicer to your spouse, you must examine why you aren’t nice to them now.
 And why ARE you so impatient with your co-workers?

-Take some time and really identify where you are in your life.
+Take some time and identify where you are in your life.
 Are you living a life that makes you happy?
 That makes you proud?
-That is consistent with the life goals that you set for yourself back when you were younger?
+Is that consistent with the life goals you set for yourself when you were younger?

 Make resolutions for the fall.
 And examine how you can make them stick.
 Remember, now is your time.

-A big part of keeping your resolutions is making a list of what will help you stick to them.
+A big part of keeping your resolutions is listing what will help you stick to them.
 To live the life of your dreams.

 Would being happier mean that you spend an hour a day painting?
 Or perhaps mentoring a child in need?
 Or dancing around the kitchen before dinner?